PhilippSalvisberg/docker-odb/README.md

 * [submit new issue](https://github.com/PhilippSalvisberg/docker-oddgendemo/issues/new)

 ## Credits
-This Dockerfile is based on Maksym Bilenko's work for sath89/oracle-12c but has no dependency to this image anymore.
+This Dockerfile is based on the following work:

+- Maksym Bilenko's sath89/oracle-12c
+- Frits Hoogland's blog post [Installing the Oracle database in docker](https://fritshoogland.wordpress.com/2015/08/11/installing-the-oracle-database-in-docker/)

 ## License

 docker-oddgendemo is licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

-See [Oracle Database Licensing Information User Manual](http://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC109) for further information.
+See [Oracle Database Licensing Information User Manual](http://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC109) regarding Oracle Database lincenses.